brianbaldock/LightningCopilot/README.md

 ## 8. Authentication flow

-1. User clicks sign in.
+1. User clicks sign in (if required)
 2. MSAL initializes with Entra ID app registration.
 3. Token acquisition (redirect or popup).
 4. Token passed (or exchanged) for Direct Line conversation token.